top of page

-Silly Ridge RoundUp is a Highlands based troupe that offers an eclectic blend of americana, bluegrass, folk music, and brings fun, energy, and toe-tapping music to any event throughout the Highlands - Cashiers plateau.
-Although the band is built around the three core members of David Goodrow, ( lead vocals, guitar, percussion), Knight Martorell, ( banjo, fiddle, harmonica, harmony vocals), and Carter Geigerich, ( mandolin, dobro, vocals ), they often expand, drawing upon a broad circle of professional-level, good friends.
-Silly Ridge RoundUp is a strong dose of musical fun, without the hangover.
+Silly Ridge is a Highlands based troupe that brings fun, energy, and toe-tapping mixture of classic bluegrass, and popular music, to any event throughout the Highlands - Cashiers plateau.
+Although the band is built around the three core members, they often expand, drawing upon a broad circle of professional-level, good friends.
+Silly Ridge is a strong dose of musical fun

 Mario Renes - Bass.